BDC Hamburger Icon

 6. Establish your online presence.

 Market your restaurant online with a Google My Business listing, active social media channels and local directory listings.
 Pay particular attention to your website.
 Patrons will almost certainly visit it when deciding whether they’re going to book a table or not.
 Keep your site up to date with your menu, location and hours, social media links and enticing images of gorgeously plated food.
-[See unique ideas for restaurant promotion.]
+[Learn how to attract customers to your restaurant.]

 7. Revisit menu item pricing.

-The cost of ingredients is always going up, especially in the recent past, and your profit margin will diminish if you freeze your prices.
+The cost of ingredients is always going up, especially in recent years and your profit margin will diminish if you freeze your prices.
 However, raising prices can be a problem for established restaurants as repeat guests may have somewhat concrete expectations of what they will spend at your venue.

 8. Value customer retention over acquisition.